A very small story in English helps children enjoy reading in just a few lines. These tiny stories are simple, quick, and easy to understand.

-1. The Birds and the Hunter:
+1. The Little Bird and the Fire:

 Moral: